 U.S.-listed energy and mining companies must report what they pay each country in which they tap resources in a rule adopted by the Securities and Exchange Commission.

 SEC commissioners voted 2-1 yesterday to compel public disclosure of taxes, royalties and fees paid to any government, including the U.S., by so-called extractive industries companies for access to resources.
 SEC Chairman Mary Schapiro, who formerly served on the boards of Duke Energy Corp.
-(DUK) and Cinergy Corp., and Republican Commissioner Troy Paredes recused themselves from voting on the final rule.
+(DUK:US) and Cinergy Corp., and Republican Commissioner Troy Paredes recused themselves from voting on the final rule.

 The initial disclosures must be filed for fiscal years ending after Sept.
 30, 2013.